-Inventory visibility provides details to online shoppers and retail location staff on the number of items that are instock and available of a certain product.
-This information is conveyed online to shoppers on e-commerce client portals and can also be made available on point of sale terminals and in-store kiosks.
-Inventory locations include stores, warehouses/distribution centers (DC), third-party logistics (3PL) firms and drop shippers.
+Inventory visibility provides details to shoppers and store associates on the number of items that are in-stock and available of a certain product.
+This information is conveyed online to shoppers on e-commerce websites and can also be made available on point of sale terminals and in-store kiosks.
+Inventory locations include stores, warehouses/ distribution centers (DC), third-party logistics (3PL) firms and drop shippers.

-For starters, it can eliminate disappointment as the purchaser can see if an item is in stock before placing an order.

-Additionally, if the purchaser can see the item is in stock and available at a local store, it opens up the possibility of ordering online and picking up in the store.
+For starters, it can eliminate disappointment as the shopper can see if an item is in stock before placing an order.
+Additionally, if the shopper can see the item is in stock and available at a local store, it opens up the possibility of ordering online and picking up in the store.
 This provides a seamless omnichannel experience with flexibility.
-If you looked at this scenario without inventory visibility, the purchaser is free to order an out-of-stock item which results in the retailer having to cancel the order and causing the shopper to have a negative experience.
+If you looked at this scenario without inventory visibility, the shopper is free to order an out-of-stock item which results in the retailer having to cancel the order and causing the shopper to have a negative experience.